MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### How often to upload organizational data

 It is recommended that you upload HR data at least once a month to keep data fresh and analysis relevant.
-Soon after an HR upload has succeeded, the updated data becomes available in [Explore the stats](../use/explore-intro.md) and in [queries](../tutorials/query-basics.md).
+Soon after an HR upload has succeeded, the updated data becomes available in [Explore the stats](../use/explore-intro.md) and in [Query designer](../tutorials/query-basics.md).

 #### Supplying data over a time period